blogtheristo/blogtheristo/README.md

 ### Dear friends

 My mission is to fight climate change, erosion, and droughts with new technologies.
-Love innovating and building software solutions for the electrification age.
+Love innovating and building software solutions for NEW the electrification age.

 My team is passionate helping friends and working with clients.

-### ✨: How do we create value? ✨
+### ✨✨✨: How do we create value? ✨✨✨

 [value proposition](<https://github.com/blogtheristo/portfolio/blob/a831f5030629df88d1e231d49ae4634fad689ad2/Value/1222_How%20do%20we%20create%20value_.pdf>) for
 solution sales.